Welcome to today's edition of the Rush 24-7 podcast.

 And Loretta Lynch, the Justice Department, is blocking the FBI from examining Clinton emails in connection with its investigation of the foundation.

-And that that investigation is every bit as serious as whatever Hillary was doing, trafficking in classified data on her home brew server.
+And that investigation is every bit as serious as whatever Hillary was doing, trafficking in classified data on her homebrew server.

 He put that to bed in July.

-He said, Well, yeah, we found these these violations, we sound these irregularities, but we didn't find any intent.
+We found these irregularities, but we didn't find any intent.

-We didn't find any knowledge, Miss Clinton breaking the law, but that's not the case at all with what has been learned so far about what they were the Clinton Foundation.
+We didn't find any knowledge, Ms. Clinton breaking the law, but that's not the case at all with what has been learned so far about what they were.

-Jim Calstrom, former New York office uh head of the FBI was on Fox the other night.
+The Clinton Foundation, Jim Calstrom, former New York office head of the FBI, was on Fox the other night.

-They basically call the Clinton Foundation a mafia-like operation, an organized crime uh operation.
+They basically called the Clinton Foundation a mafia-like operation, an organized crime operation.

-I mean, he would know Calstrom is the guy who bugged John Gotti's Ravenite Social Club and got the goods on La Cosa Nostra in uh in in that regard.
+I mean, he would know Kalstrom is the guy who bugged John Gotti's Rabanites Social Club and got the goods.

-Uh, it is essential that the FBI's Clinton Foundation investigators get access to all of the thousands of Clinton emails, including emails recovered from the computers of Cheryl Mills and Heather Samuelson and her laptops.
+Unlike Cosa Nostra in that regard, it is essential that the FBI's Clinton Foundation investigators get access to all of the thousands of Clinton emails, including emails recovered from the computers of Cheryl Mills and Heather Samuelson and their laptops.

 Because everybody knows what's going on here.